arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/13.energy-management-application-note/content.md

 ## Opta™ Energy Management Model Description

-The main role of Opta™ is to efficiently handle power, using data from the energy meter linked to the solar panel as its basis.
-It fetches and processes data from the energy meter, estimating real-time consumption based on the meter's thresholds and the current power output of the solar panel.
+The main role of Opta™ is to manage power distribution as efficiently as possible, using data from the energy meter connected to the solar panel as its basis.
+It fetches and processes data from the energy meter, estimating real-time consumption based on the meter's thresholds and the current power supply of the solar panel.

 For this application, we are using the __7M.24 energy meter__ model from Finder.
 You can access its datasheet [here](https://cdn.findernet.com/app/uploads/2021/09/20090052/Modbus-7M24-7M38_v2_30062021.pdf).

 ***For the __6M.TA Energy Meter__, refer to this document containing [communication protocol](https://cdn.findernet.com/app/uploads/Modbus_RS485_6MTx.pdf) information.
 For more details, please refer to the tutorial dedicated to __6M.TA Energy Meter__ [here](https://docs.arduino.cc/tutorials/opta/opta-6m-power-analyzer/).***

 The __7M.24 energy meter__ communicates via the Modbus RTU on the RS-485 interface.
-The relay functions of Opta™ will operate the relevant household appliances.
+The relay functions of Opta™ will control the relevant household appliances.
 To gather data and oversee power allocation, Opta™ carries out the following steps:

 - Procure voltage and current readings from the energy meter.
 - Gather three types of power readings from the energy meter: _Active Power Total - Pt (`W`)_, _Reactive Power Total - Qt (`var`)_, and _Apparent Power Total - St (`VA`)_.